 Apollo is startled, and probably a little embarrassed to have been caught sitting on the throne.
 When he sees it’s her, he’s slightly relieved.
 I don’t to read too much into this scene (that’s a lie), but I like the interpretation that the two of them are sort of frigidly buddy-buddy, and Apollo is not particularly worried about being under Athena’s observation.
 He’s not only relieved, but I think a little tickled.
 At least, I see the hint of a smile.
 He’s also genuinely curious.

 That gives us a lot to speculate on in terms of their relationship.
-(Since Apollo and Athena had so few scenes, I think Luke Evans and Izabella Miko probably put a lot of thought into each acting choice in this scene.)
+(Since Apollo and Athena had so few scenes, I think Luke Evans and Izabella Miko probably put a lot of thought into each acting choice in this scene, because it’s not in the script.)

 She says that she’s thinking, which is exactly what he’s doing there too, of course.
 They’ve got that much in common.
 They both feel a calling to really do something about the situation, but neither one is sure what to do.
 They both came to the same place to ponder.